MediaComem/rps/README.md

 # Update dependencies (install new ones and upgrade existing ones).
 npm install

-# Pre-build or build the application again (one or the other depending on your
+# Install the pre-compiled build or build the application again (one or the
-# server's capabilities).
+# other depending on your server's capabilities).
-npm run prebuild
+npm run build:precompiled
 npm run build

 # Migrate the database to the latest version.